seblful/deep-ml-solutins/README.md

-# deep-ml Solutions
+# Solutions of ML Code Challenges

-Solutions of tasks from https://www.deep-ml.com website
+Solutions of tasks from <https://www.deep-ml.com> website

+## Not implemented:

+* Implementing Basic Autograd Operations.